 In addition to website copy, there are longer form types of content you should be publishing to help build your credibility, trust, and domain authority on search engines.

 You should pay particular attention to your Google Business Listing.
-Google My Business feeds into the local section of Google Search (think: “event planners near me”) and also in Maps results (think: “auto repair”).
-The more complete and accurate your listing is compared to others in your area, the more likely your business is to be at the top results, helping to further improve your local SEO (for more help with your Google business listing, check out these 13 Google My Business optimizations).
+Google Business Profiles feed into the local section of Google Search (think: “event planners near me”) and also in Maps results (think: “auto repair”).
+The more complete and accurate your listing is compared to others in your area, the more likely your business is to be at the top results, helping to further improve your local SEO (for more help with your Google business listing, check out these Google Business Profile optimizations).

 Read on to learn more about each of these buckets as they pertain to improving your SEO and ranking on Google.